-The isolation is actually superior to my Merlins by about 10% given the Merlins have bass ports and superior to the accompanying silicone tips that came with them.
-Complies will change the signature slightly from the silicone tips but in terms of seal this was excellent.
+The isolation is actually superior to my Merlins by about 10% given the Merlins have bass ports and are superior to the accompanying silicone tips that came with them.
+Complies will change the signature slightly from the silicone tips but in terms of seal, this was excellent.

-The fit though was a little shade on the heavy side for me given that the slight girth of the shell on the universal version but given the comfort of the Merlin fit I see no reason to believe the Miracle would be any different in terms of comfort.
+The fit though was a little shade on the heavy side for me given the slight girth of the shell on the universal version but with the comfort of the Merlin fit I see no reason to believe the Miracle would be any different in terms of comfort.